REAL Community Garden

 About the Garden

 Each gardener is responsible for planting, maintaining and harvesting their own plot.
 The raised cedar beds were built in 2011, and replaced the four straw bale plots used in 2010.
 The cedar rail fencing you see was the result of four Heritage Cedar Rail Fence Building Workshops.
-The Stone Soup Sharing Plot was added in 2012, and three additional plots were added in 2014.
+The Stone Soup Sharing Plot was added in 2012 but has been discontinued.
+Three additional plots were added in 2014.
 Thanks to Rideau Community Health Services, ecoPerth/Lanark Local Flavours and REAL for making the 2014 expansion possible.

 The REAL Community Garden is a great opportunity for a family or community group looking to experience gardening for the first time, or even experienced gardeners who do not have access to a suitable location.
 Guidance is available for novice gardeners.